BVE-Reborn/bve-reborn/README.md

 While progress is strong, there is still a lot of work to do in order to get a working demo.

-BVE uses Unity to provide graphics, main gameplay management, and user input.
+BVE uses rex to provide graphics and user input.
 For all internal code it uses rust.
-Rust allows the code to be robust and safe from crashes but just as fast as C/C++.
+Rust allows the code to be robust and safe from crashes while being just as fast as C/C++.

 ## Building from Source